-Spreading along the eastern banks of the Rio Grande, at the foot of the angular Organ Mountains, the country’s newest National Monument, Las Cruces (pop.
-101,047) is the commercial center of a prosperous agricultural and recreational region.
-Named for a concentration of pioneer grave markers, Las Cruces was first settled by Spanish missionaries but is now a thoroughly modern, American-looking place, with all the motels you could want, and a youthful vitality made possible by the presence of the large New Mexico State University campus.
-One place worth searching out is Nellie’s Cafe (1226 W. Hadley St., 575/524-9982), a Mexican restaurant famed for spicy salsas and delicious green-chile rellenos, housed in a little brown box off Valley Boulevard on the northwest edge of downtown.
+Spreading along the eastern banks of the Rio Grande, at the foot of one of the country’s newest national monuments, the angular Organ Mountains, Las Cruces (pop.
+101,759) is the commercial center of a prosperous agricultural and recreational region.
+Named for a concentration of pioneer grave markers, Las Cruces was first settled by Spanish missionaries but is now a thoroughly modern American-looking place, with all the motels you could want and a youthful vitality made possible by the presence of the large New Mexico State University campus.
+One place worth searching out is Nellie’s café (1226 W. Hadley St., 575/524-9982), a Mexican restaurant famed for spicy salsas and delicious green chiles rellenos, housed in a little brown box off Valley Boulevard on the northwest edge of downtown.

 One more rare treat: West of town along I-10, the Las Cruces rest area is home to a giant statue of the New Mexico state bird, the roadrunner, crafted entirely from recycled material (or what used to be called “trash”).